iAvoe/Software-QA-Testing-Review-1-6/README.md

 - Content is based on research and or experience

 **Accessibility**
-- A high quality website supports all users regardless of device
+- A high-quality website supports all users regardless of device

 **Usability**
 - Can read / navigate the website easily